ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 resulting from each transaction.
 Here we explain a bit more about how these proposals happen, and how we come to trust them.

-In brief: if a proposed state root is not the correct result of executing a transaction, then a Verifier (which is anyone running an OE 'full node') can initiate a fraud proof.
-If the transaction is successfully proven to be fraudulent, they Verifier will receive a reward taken from funds which a Sequencer must put up as a bond.
+In brief: If a proposed state root is not the correct result of executing a transaction, then a Verifier (which is anyone running an OE 'full node') can initiate a fraud proof.
+If the transaction is successfully proven to be fraudulent, the Verifier will receive a reward taken from funds which a Sequencer must put up as a bond.

 The fraud proving system is composed of the following concrete contracts: